mlytvyn/ycodegen/README.md

 libraries under `codegen/lib/<generator>` directory.

-**Important Note**: this _Extension_ will not add any 3rd-party `.jar` files to your final project distribution, it means that if there is a need in specific imports (like `javax.xml.ws.*`) those dependencies have to be specified explicitly via `external-dependencies.xml` file.
+**Important Note**: this _Extension_ will not add any 3rd-party `.jar` files to your final project distribution, it means that if there is a need in specific imports (like `javax.xml.ws.*`, `org.jvnet.*`, etc.) those dependencies have to be specified explicitly via `external-dependencies.xml` file.

 ---